 Consumer Product Safety Commission.

-This rule will become effective June 15, 2018.
-The incorporation by reference of the publication listed in this rule is approved by the Director of the Federal Register as of June 15, 2018.
+The rule is effective on August 21, 2021, unless we receive significant adverse comment by June 16, 2021.
+If we receive timely significant adverse comments, we will publish notification in the Federal Register, withdrawing this direct final rule before its effective date.
+The incorporation by reference of the publication listed in this rule is approved by the Director of the Federal Register as of August 21, 2021.

 Start Further Info